Background pattern

 No special storage conditions are required.

-Do not use this medication after the expiration date that appears on the box and packaging after CAD.
+Do not use this medication after the expiration date shown on the box and packaging after CAD.
 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be thrown away through the sewage system or in the trash.
+Deposit the packaging and medications you no longer need in the SIGRE Point of the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This way, you will help protect the environment.

 Composition of Dentispray